 - Fail Message: This error will display to any user who does not pass hCaptcha’s verification test.

-- No-Conflict Mode: If there are several CAPTCHAs being loaded on your site (for example, by both WPForms and your WordPress theme), this can prevent hCaptcha from working properly.
-No conflict mode will remove any CAPTCHA code that’s not loaded by WPForms.
+- No-Conflict Mode: If several CAPTCHAs are being loaded on your site (for example, by both WPForms and your WordPress theme), this can prevent hCaptcha from working properly.
+No-conflict mode will remove any CAPTCHA code that’s not loaded by WPForms.
 However, we highly recommend getting in touch with our support team if you’re at all unsure whether to use this option.

-- Preview: This setting will show a preview of your hCaptcha on the front end.
-If things are configured incorrectly, this setting will show an error message, meaning you should double check that your keys are correctly entered into your settings.
+- Preview: This setting will show a preview of your hCaptcha.
+If any of your settings are configured incorrectly, you’ll see an error message in the preview.
+This means you should double-check that your keys are copied correctly in your settings.

 2. Adding hCaptcha to a Form

-Now that you’ve set up your keys, you’ll be able to add hCaptcha to any of your WPForms.
+Now that you’ve set up your keys, you’ll be able to add hCaptcha to any of your forms.

-After you’ve opened the form builder, look under the Standard Fields section and click on the hCaptcha field.
+To do so, create a new form or edit an existing one.
+After you’ve opened the form builder, look under Standard Fields and click on the hCaptcha field.

-To confirm that hCaptcha is enabled, look for the badge in the upper right corner of your form builder.
+To confirm that hCaptcha is enabled, look for the badge in the upper right corner of the form builder.

-Additionally, you can always turn hCaptcha on or off for a form under Settings » General and toggling the Enable hCaptcha option.
+Alternatively, you can always turn hCaptcha on or off for a form by going to Settings » Spam Protection and Security in the form builder.

 3. Testing hCaptcha

-The last step is to run a quick test to make sure that hCaptcha looks and works how you’re expecting.
+The last step is to run a quick test to ensure that hCaptcha looks and works how you expect.

-To test this out, you’ll simply need to submit an entry to your form.
+To test it out, you’ll simply need to submit an entry to your form.
 For more details on how to test out your forms, please take a look at our full testing checklist.

 That’s it!
-Now you know how to set up and use the hCaptcha in WPForms.
+Now you know how to set up and use hCaptcha in WPForms.

-Next, would you like to block email addresses from submitting your forms?
-Be sure to check out our tutorial on how to create an allow / denylist for more details.
+Next, would you like to block users with certain email addresses from submitting your forms?
+Be sure to check out our tutorial on how to create an allowlist or denylist for more details.